Falsified medicines directives – preventing drug falsification

-For several years now, legislators have resolutely opposed the dangers of falsified drugs for consumers and companies by adopting national and supranational falsification directives.
-Rapid compliance enables pharmaceutical manufacturers and packaging service providers to ensure that their products continue to be distributed seamlessly and falsified low-cost products are reliably removed from the market.
-There are currently more than 20 falsification directives worldwide at various stages of implementation, with partly differing requirements.
+Legislators all over the world have resolutely opposed the dangers of falsified drugs for consumers and companies by adopting national and supranational falsification directives.
+Compliance with the regulations enables pharmaceutical manufacturers and packaging service providers to ensure that their products can be distributed seamlessly in the target markets and falsified low-cost products are reliably removed from those markets.
+There are multiple falsification directives worldwide at various stages of implementation, with partly differing requirements.

 In this overview, you will find out where the similarities and peculiarities lie.